-At the end of the 20th century, statements about the crisis state of the universally recognized scientific system of views on the process of cognition became frequent.
-Specifically, they reduced themselves to the call to form a new paradigm of knowledge based on the search for a compromise between its scientific and religious directions, including esotericism.
-This situation is essentially the result of the manifestation of the basic laws of dialectics in the sphere of epistemology and has a certain historical conditioning, of which the French physicist Louis de Broglie said: "The history of science shows that the progress of science was constantly hampered by the tyrannical influence of certain concepts when they began to be treated as dogmas.
-For this reason, it is necessary to periodically examine in depth the principles that have been adopted without discussion."
-It is well known that in ancient times there was no division into scientific and religious knowledge.
-Science was born in the bowels of religious schools and gradually budged from them, which gave grounds to characterize it as a "runaway daughter of religion."
-It is believed that the process of the formation of science as a system of knowledge was finally completed in the 16th-17th centuries.
-However, the beginning of this process goes back centuries and is directly connected with the fierce struggle of various religious schools and directions.
-Particularly noteworthy is the struggle of monotheists with paganism and its reminiscence, which in the Middle Ages were identified as witchcraft, witchcraft and magic.
+At the end of the 20th century, statements about the crisis state of the generally recognized scientific system of views on the process of cognition became more frequent.
+Specifically, they boiled down to the call to form a new paradigm of knowledge based on the search for a compromise between its scientific and religious directions, including esotericism.
+This situation is essentially the result of the manifestation of the basic laws of dialectics in the field of epistemology and has certain historical conditioning, of which the French physicist Louis de Broglie said: "The history of science shows that the progress of science was constantly hampered by the tyrannical influence of certain concepts when they began to be treated as dogmas.
+For this reason, it is necessary to periodically conduct in-depth research on principles that have been adopted without discussion."

-Since supply and demand are in a dialectical relationship, the scope of advertising occult, magical and magical services gives reason to believe that in practice they are applied in a much larger volume than can be assumed on the basis of speculative impressions.
-And since this situation has been stable for many years, it can be concluded that the cases of effective achievement of the desired result are not so rare.
-Otherwise, business in the field of magical services would not have developed so much.
-So, as of mid-2017, the number of practicing healers reached 900,000.
-According to rough estimates, the incomes of the occultists are between $ 3,000 and $ 40,000 per month.
-They are formed from the proceeds from the reception of visitors, the sale of books, amulets and other items, telephone consultations and hoaxes.
-In Moscow alone, about 100,000 people work in the occult services market.
-These are sorcerers, their assistants and assistants, actors and guards, props masters, as well as agents attracting customers.
+Since supply and demand are in a dialectical relationship, the scale of advertising of occult, witchcraft, and magic services gives reason to believe that in practice people use them in a much larger volume than we can assume based on speculative impressions.
+And since this situation stably maintains for many years, we can conclude that cases of effective achievement of the desired result are not so rare.
+Otherwise, the business in magic services would not have developed so extensively.

 You can read a Russian review of the book by Victor Ledenev "Secret Science: or attempts to synthesize, analyze and then rethink transcendence and transcendental management (Russian Edition)" and buy it on this page